 They are generally considered to be safe, but as with all health products, precautions need to be taken.
 Most of the oils discussed below are intended to be used in an oil diffuser, which is fantastic because you can put it on in your room at night and allow the steam and oils to open up your airways while you sleep.
 You can use a mixture of the below essential oils in your diffuser to create a delicious smelling anti-snoring aroma.
 Put your diffuser on about half an hour before bed to ensure the scent fills the room.

 Some of the oils listed can be applied topically.
 Always use a carrier oils to dilute the essential oil when putting it on your skin.
 Popular carrier oils include coconut oil, olive oil, jojoba oil and almond oil.

-A lot of essential oils have not been tested properly on pregnant women, so if you are expecting please do not try these oils without talking to your doctor.
-Similarly, if you have a serious illness or are taking medication please check with your Doctor before using essential oils.
+Many essential oils have not been tested properly on pregnant women, so if you are expecting, please do not try these oils without talking to your doctor.
+Similarly, if you have a serious illness or are taking medication, please check with your doctor before using essential oils.

 Thyme essential oil for snoring

 Thyme oil is arguably the best essential oil for snoring.
 Thyme is great for improving respiratory health and also soothes the nervous system.
 This leads to improved breathing and better sleep.
 Thyme also supports the immune system, so it is often used to help alleviate the symptoms of asthma, bronchitis, laryngitis, tonsillitis and, of course, snoring.

 The scent is fresh and herbaceous and can be enjoyed in a diffuser in the bedroom.

 Thyme oil can also be massaged into the foot when mixed with a carrier oil.
 Reflexologists suggest focusing on the bottom of the big toe because this area relates to the throat.